OCREconomicsExam Board Revision

 View mark scheme hint

-Explain how public goods can lead to market failure.
+Explain how externalities can lead to market failure.
 [4 marks]

 4 marks